Git-K3rnel/VulnHub/MILNET-1/README.md

 ![urlopen](https://github.com/Git-K3rnel/VulnHub/assets/127470407/74d321a3-7aa5-4f23-ad53-aa2d0c3425e6)

-this line shows that we can include external URLs and it loads it, meaning we have `RFI` here, the `route`
+this line shows that we can include external URLs and it loads it, meaning maybe we have `RFI` here, the `route`

 parameter is interesting because it suspicious to `LFI` too :

 ![LFI](https://github.com/Git-K3rnel/VulnHub/assets/127470407/25f01221-8a2c-45b0-87a8-9f48772b0242)

-as you can see, it loads the info page again. so since we have LFI and RFI here, if first tried to load the
+as you can see, it loads the info page again. so since we have LFI and RFI here, i first tried to load the

 source code of the pages with PHP wrapper base64 encode :